UniversalRobots/Universal_Robots_ROS_Driver/README.md

 Make sure, the IP address setup is correct, as described in the setup guides ([CB3 robots](ur_robot_driver/doc/install_urcap_cb3.md), [e-Series robots](ur_robot_driver/doc/install_urcap_e_series.md))

-**Note:** This error can also show up, when the ROS driver is not running.
+**Note:** This error can also show up when the ROS driver is not running.

 ### When starting the program on the TP, I get a `C207A0` error.
 **Note:** With the current driver version this issue can only happen when the fieldbus is enabled *after* the ROS driver has been started.
-Otherwise you will run into [#204](../../issues/204) when starting the driver with an enabled EtherNet/IP fieldbus.
+Otherwise, you will run into [#204](../../issues/204) when starting the driver with an enabled EtherNet/IP fieldbus.

 Most probably, the EtherNet/IP fieldbus is enabled in the robot's installation.
 If your setup includes an